selkies-project/docker-nvidia-glx-desktop/README.md

 <details>
   <summary>Open Long Answer</summary>
+**Note that a bug report was filed to NVIDIA in order to fix this issue.**

 The container simulates the GPU to become plugged into a physical DVI-D/HDMI/DisplayPort digital video interface in consumer and professional GPUs with the `ConnectedMonitor` NVIDIA driver option.
 The container uses virtualized DVI-D ports for this purpose in Datacenter (Tesla) GPUs.

 The ports to be used should **only** be connected with an actual monitor if the user wants the remote desktop screen to be shown on that monitor.
 If you want to show the remote desktop screen spawned by the container in a physical monitor, connect the monitor and set `VIDEO_PORT` to the the video interface identifier that is connected to the monitor.
 If not, avoid the video interface identifier that is connected to the monitor.